kieran-s/jperezruiz-subnautica-mods/CyclopsSpeedUpgrades/README.md

 ## Recommended mods
-- [Slot Extender](https://www.nexusmods.com/subnautica/mods/142) allow to put more upgrades in the Cyclops and the Sheamoth
+- [Slot Extender](https://www.nexusmods.com/subnautica/mods/142) increases the number of installable upgrades in the Cyclops and the Sheamoth
+- [Cyclops Solar Charger](https://www.nexusmods.com/subnautica/mods/1209) allows recharging the cyclops with the sun

 ## License